jburrows82/llmcord/README.md

 ### And more:
 - **Slash Commands**: `/model`, `/systemprompt`, `/setgeminithinking`, `/help` for user-specific preferences and help (see "Slash Commands" section).
 - Supports image attachments when using a vision model (like `gpt-4.1`, `claude-3`, `gemini-2.5-flash-preview-05-20`, etc.).
-- Supports text file attachments (.txt, .py, .c, etc.) and PDF attachments (see "Advanced Query Handling").
+- Supports text file attachments (.txt, .py, .c, etc.), PDF attachments, and DOCX attachments (see "Advanced Query Handling").
 - Customizable personality (default system prompt in `config.yaml`, user-overridable via `/systemprompt`).
 - User identity aware (OpenAI API and xAI API only, sends user's Discord ID as `name`).
 - Streamed responses (turns green when complete, automatically splits into separate messages when too long).